Heat stress

 When you're more at risk

-In the Northern Territory, extreme heat conditions can happen from October to March, putting you more at risk of heat stress.
+In the Northern Territory (NT), extreme heat conditions can happen from October to March, putting you more at risk of heat stress.

-Extreme heat warnings are issued by the Bureau of Meteorology when unusually high maximum and minimum temperatures are forecast over a 3 day period.
+Heat health warnings are issued by NT Health when the Bureau of Meteorology forecasts unusually high maximum and minimum temperatures over a 3 day period.

-Heat warnings are issued using the Australian Warning System.
+Heat health warnings are issued using the Australian Warning System.

 Who is most at risk